Condzi/hi/doc/notes.md

 ## GFX

   [ ] Refactor plz
-    The code is full of repetitions and not robust.
+    - The code is full of repetitions and not robust.
 Also, fix poor resource handling, or actually lack of it.
+    - Perhaps render graph nodes can be dealt with similarly to how UI_Widget is being constructed - instaed of doing tagged union maybe we could have a `Graph_Node_Flag` or something?
   [ ] Common shapes rendering, mostly for debugging support.
     [ ] Arrow
     [ ] Filled arrow